opengeolab/CA_LCZ_exercise_docs/source/analysis.rst

 ..
 QGIS does not fully support operations on the netCDF file.
 The operations you will perform in the next steps represent a workaround to obtain an analysis-ready raster file to be used in this exercise.
 For applications different from this exercise, there is no warranty that this workaround can be employed.

 * Open a new QGIS project and import as a raster layer (**Layer --> Add Layer --> Add Raster Layer**) the air temperature netCDF (*tas_Milan_UrbClim_2016_07_v1.0.nc*).
 The layer is imported as a multiband raster in which each band contains the hourly observation of air temperature over Milan (n. of bands = 744).
-In the following steps, you will manipulate the raster file obtained from the netCDF by projecting it to *WGS84/UTM32N | EPSG:32632* and computing the averages of all bands.
+In the following step, you will manipulate the raster file obtained from the netCDF by projecting it to *WGS84/UTM32N | EPSG:32632* and computing the averages of all bands.

+.. * Assign the native projection to the imported multiband raster (*ETRS89/LAEA Europe | EPSG: 3035*) by clicking on the question mark button nearby the layer name in the layer panel
+.. * Do **Right Click** on the layer name in the **QGIS Layer Panel** and then: **Export --> Save As...** to save the layer in *GeoTIFF* format by assigning the wanted reference system (*WGS84/UTM32N | EPSG:32632*).

 * Do **Right Click** on the layer name in the **QGIS Layer Panel** and then: **Export --> Save As...** to save the layer in *GeoTIFF* format by assigning its native reference system (*ETRS89/LAEA Europe | EPSG: 3035*).